Obesity and Dementia

 Share:

-Registration open soon for the Obesity and Dementia class
+Registration is now open for the Obesity and Dementia class

 Obesity affects brain health in addition to cardiovascular and metabolic health, making it a public health concern.
 There is growing evidence that obesity in midlife increases the risk of dementia and cognitive decline.
 Emerging research indicates that modifying the gut microbiome through interventions, such as intermittent fasting and probiotics can improve cognitive function in individuals with obesity, potentially by reducing neuroinflammation and enhancing gut-brain communication.
 This course examines the connection between dementia risk and obesity, highlighting the significance of culturally sensitive therapies, management techniques, and early prevention.